5 Weeks | July 9 – August 8

 Online Payment is Due at Time of Registration

-Examines the parts of the healthcare system in the U.S. and stresses the patient and family as the primary focus of the system.
+Examines the parts of the healthcare system in the U.S. in light of the Affordable Care Act and stresses the patient and family as the primary focus of the system.
 Who are the players in health services?
 What are the structures of the system and the behaviors of the system participants, and how does our present system prevent meaningful reform?

 Adjunct Professor of Healthcare Administration